therealjsie/therealjsie/README.md

 ### Hey there 👋

 Thanks for checking out my github profile!
 I mostly use this place for tinkering with new tools, languages and ideas.
-If time allows I also contribute to open source projects.
 If you want to collaborate on something or just generally want to get in touch visit the website (← on the left side) and let me know.

 <!--
 Here are some ideas to get you started: